 In late 1973 his bad luck reached a peak as the miners went on strike again, just as OPEC enacted the oil embargo and the England team failed to qualify for The World Cup.
 In response, Heath enacted the Three-Day Week — homes were asked to reduce fuel consumption, most businesses were limited to using electricity just three days a week, and television networks had to sign off at 10.30 p.m.
 He also called an election for 28 February 1974, hoping to get a mandate to face down the strike.
 This instead resulted in a hung parliament wherein the Conservatives won the most votes, but Labour won the most seats.
 After Heath failed to strike a deal with Jeremy Thorpe's Liberals, Harold Wilson became PM once again.
 Heath is the most recent PM to enter office via one general election, by leading the party that won the most seats, and then leave office via another when another party won the most seats.

 While his premiership coincided with Britain's "sick man of Europe" period, Heath's legacy has been revisited in a more positive light during the 21st century, with most of his political failures being considered to be aftereffects of Wilson's policy mistakes and the rest being chiefly due to communication problems.
 Many historians have also noted his tendency to stick to his guns, a trait that was slowly disappearing from Whitehall.
 Conversely, he's not too popular among traditional right-wing Tories, who look unkindly on his taking the country into Europe and often blame him for sowing the seeds that would lead to the move towards centrism decades later on David Cameron's watch.
+With Britain's departure from the European Union in 2020 undoing his signature and crowning achievement, there is also some question as to his lasting legacy.

 He never got on with Margaret Thatcher, openly criticising her economic policies.
 She had served under him as Secretary of State for Education and Science and defeated him in the 1975 party leadership battle, for which he never forgave her.
 Instead of going to the House of Lords like almost all his immediate predecessors and successors as PM would, Heath remained in the House of Commons seemingly all the better to keep a baleful eye on Thatcher, glowering from the backbenches in a decades-long state of dudgeon nicknamed "The Longest Sulk in History".
 He would in fact remain in the Commons for over a decade after Thatcher lost the premiership (only standing down as an MP aged 84, nine years and two Parliaments after she did) and ended up as Father of the House — the MP with the longest continuous tenure.